 Dispute Resolution

-DR1(1)

-Where, in accordance with ALL4, Firms are unable to reach unanimous agreement regarding allocation, Firms should resolve the dispute using a method of alternative dispute resolution, in accordance with the following provisions.
+DR1(1) Where, in accordance with ALL3, Firms are unable to reach unanimous agreement regarding allocation, Firms should resolve the dispute using a method of alternative dispute resolution, in accordance with the following provisions. accordance with the following provisions.